-- Screwdriver: Phillips and flat head screwdrivers can tighten hinges and doorknobs, straighten electrical plates, fix loose chair legs, assemble furniture, and a multitude of other jobs.
-If you have minimal space for tools, purchase a combination screwdriver that contains changeable tips of different sizes.
+Screwdriver: Phillips and flathead screwdrivers can tighten hinges and door knobs, straighten electrical plates, fix loose chair legs, assemble furniture, and aid in a multitude of other jobs.
+For those with minimal space for tools, purchase a combination screwdriver with changeable tips of different sizes.

 Needle-nose pliers: These pliers are ideal for delicate tasks, such as jewelry repair.

 Utility knife: Break down boxes, slice into packaging, and open caulking tubes with a reliable utility knife.

 - Precision screwdrivers (both Phillips and flathead): Many electronics contain tiny screws, and most home tool kits do not include the smaller screwdrivers required to loosen or tighten them.
 A precision screwdriver allows users to work with tiny fasteners, even on eyeglasses.